amthomas46/BootcampCase2/Case_Part2.md

 ### Assignment

+Your group has been tasked to suggest answers to the following questions:

+1. Which features from Azure Search should you take advantage of?
-You have been tasked to highlight the value that can be added to the business by using enhanced features of the bot framework.
-Specifically, how can bot logging be used to benefit Contoso?
+2. How can bot logging be used to benefit Contoso?

-In addition, the CIO has asked you for examples of how Custom Vision could be used to help to bring value to the business.
-Find one example of how the Custom Vision API can help?
+3. What are some tasks you'll have to complete to create an efficient and functional calling bot?

 Work in team of 4 or 5 as assigned by the instructor to discuss the options that are available.
 This will be time limited between 20 - 30 mins.

 ### Discussion